salilab/imp/modules/rmf/dependency/RMF/tools/dev_tools/README.md

   only modifying files that are changed (sed touches all passed files).
 - git support: see the `git` subdir.

-Most of the scripts are Python scripts, and should work with Python 2.7 or later (including Python 3).
+Most of the scripts are Python scripts, and should work with Python 3.6 or later.